-There is a very important reason why we exclusively sell linen fabrics produced in Europe.
-In this blog post, we’ll be discussing the source of linen fabric in detail, and in particular why European Linen is so special.
+There is a fundamental reason why we exclusively sell linen fabrics produced in Europe.
+This blog post will discuss the source of linen fabric in detail, mainly why European Linen is so extraordinary.

 So, here’s what sets European linen apart from the rest, where linen is produced and why Provincial Fabric House has the highest quality linen fabric available on the market.

 Quality Comes From the Source of Linen Fabric